JorelAli/CommandAPI/docssrc/src/arguments.md

 * The order which they will be used
 * The type of each argument

-By definition of a LinkedHashMap, the order of the elements inserted into it are preserved, meaning the order you add arguments to the LinkedHashMap will be the resulting order of which arguments are presented to the user when they run that command.
+By definition of a `LinkedHashMap`, the order of the elements inserted into it are preserved, meaning the order you add arguments to the `LinkedHashMap` will be the resulting order of which arguments are presented to the user when they run that command.

 Adding arguments for registration is simple: